MohamadAlsyouf/fun-2-learn/README.md

 ## Features

-- Users can search for similar artists.
+- Users can select a category of learning topics.
-- Users can view a list of similar artists with music videos
+- Users can view the letters of the alphabet.
-- Users can add an artist to their list of liked artists.
+- Users can hear the letters of the alphabet.
+- Users can view corresponding images for each letter.
-- Users can view a list of their Liked Artists.
+- Users can view a variety of colors.
+- Users can listen to the color spelling out loud.
-- Users can delete an artist from their Liked Artists list.
+- Users can view an image correlating to the current color.
+- Users can view a range of numbers.
+- Users can listen to the number spelling out loud.

 ## Preview

 ## Stretch features I'd like to implement

-- Users can create a playlist to add artists to.
+- Users can drag and drop letters to spell words.
-- Users can add a note for each liked artist.
+- Users can select an image from a list of images based off a given color.
-- Users can edit a liked artist's YouTube URL.
+- Users can color in an image using a color palette.
 ## Development

 ### Getting Started